Cwantic/Documentation/Python/Classes/index.md

 After calculation, the **solution** object contains all the results.

-The instructions that MetaPiping understand during model construction are the **command** objects.
+The instructions that MetaPiping understands during model construction are the **command** objects.

 >Not all classes are explained in this documentation.
-The description of other classes can be given on demand...
+The description of other classes can be given upon request...